codrobin33/undo2/README.md

 3. independent pages for all the services - this will help with seo as well.
     1. radiofrequency / Body Sculpting - DONE
     2. skin rejuv treatments
-    3. skin care products - DONE
+    3. skincare products - DONE
     4. tattoo removal - DONE
     5. Equipment
     6. Aestehtic treatments